microsoft/vscode-docs/docs/extensions/webview.md

 The 'active frame' environment is where the webview scripts themselves are executed.

-In addition, the **Deveoper: Reload Webview** command reloads all active webviews.
+In addition, the **Developer: Reload Webview** command reloads all active webviews.
 This can be helpful if you need to reset a webview's state, or if some webview content on disk has changed and you want the new content to be loaded.

 ## Loading local content